47 Pages Posted: 11 Mar 2015 Last revised: 5 Jun 2019

-The pricing of corporate credit can be succinctly understood via the credit-implied volatility (CIV) surface.
-We invert it each month from the firm-by-maturity panel of CDS spreads via the Merton model, transforming CDS spreads into units of asset volatility.
-The CIV surface facilitates direct comparison of credit spreads at different “moneyness” (firm leverage) and time to maturity.
+We define and construct a credit-implied volatility (CIV) surface from the firm-by-maturity panel of CDS spreads.
 We use this framework to organize the behavior of corporate credit markets into three stylized facts.
-First, CIV exhibits a steep moneyness smirk: Low leverage (out-of-the-money) CDS trade at a large implied volatility premium relative to highly levered (at-the-money) CDS, holding all other firm characteristics fixed.
-Second, the dynamics of credit spreads can be described with three clearly interpretable factors driving the entire CIV surface.
+First, CIV exhibits a steep moneyness smirk.
+Second, the joint dynamics of credit spreads on all firms are captured by three interpretable factors in the CIV surface.
 Third, the cross section of CDS risk premia is fully explained by exposures to CIV surface shocks.
-Using a structural model for joint asset behavior of all firms, we show that the shape of the CIV surface is consistent with an aggregate asset growth process characterized by stochastic volatility and severe, time-varying downside tail risk.
-Lastly, we document these same CIV patterns among other credit instruments including corporate bonds and sovereign CDS.
+We propose a structural model for joint asset behavior of all firms that is characterized by stochastic volatility and time-varying downside tail risk in aggregate asset growth.

 Keywords: CDS, credit risk, implied volatility